yllvar/Smart_Money_Follower/README.md

 #### Notes
 - Adjust rate limits (`time.sleep(1)`) according to API usage guidelines to prevent rate limiting issues.
 - Logging is implemented to track errors and activities for debugging purposes.

+#### This code is based on https://github.com/1f1n repository: https://github.com/1f1n/gmgnai-wrapper

+Shout out to 1f1n

+In order to use this, code, you need to:
+1. clone this repo
+2. install dependencies pip install -r requirements.txt
+3. run python wallet.py or python smartMoney.py

+# Feel free to use and modify